 Capcom retooled the controls for UMvC3 and it does take some getting used to.
 Instead of the traditional 4 or 6 attack buttons (light/heavy punches and kicks), UMvC3 is primarily a three button game, with low, medium and heavy attack.
 There is also a fourth button for air-launches, but that is the only purpose of it.
 You can also call in your partners like in prior games with two assist buttons, which also swaps out your character if you hold it for a few seconds.
 You can still pull of Hadokens and Hurricane Kicks, you just use the same buttons for them, with the only variation being speed or power.

-There are also some new combat moves added.
+There are also some new combat moves added to Ultimate Marvel vs Capcom 3.
 Namely, the X-Factor and the air crossover attack.
 The X-Factor is a form of a boost move that you can use at any time, but you only get one per match.
 It increases the speed and strength of your character, while also restoring the red health of your life bar and reducing overall damage.
 However, it only lasts for a short time, but the duration gets extended with the fewer characters you have.
 Meaning, if you use it when you have all three characters remaining, it lasts for 10 seconds.
 But, if you use it with two characters it lasts for 15.
 Then, if you use it with your last character, it lasts for 20 seconds.
 It’s akin to a “Hail Mary” type of play.
 If you are getting beaten badly and want to try and even the score.

 The air crossover attack involves the new launcher button.
 The gist is that you want to launch an opponent, jump after them, and hit them a few times.
 Then, pick a direction and press the launch button again.
 This causes another of your fighters to tag in and keep the combo going.
 This allows you to repeat the process with your third fighter, if the combo is unbroken.
 This requires one super meter bar per call in.
 The timing and direction can be tricky, but you’ll get used to it with practice.